codeation/impress/README.md

 0. Install `gcc`, `make`, `pkg-config` if you don't have them installed.

-1. Install GTK+ 3 libraries if you don't have them installed:
+1. Install GTK 3 libraries if you don't have them installed:

 ```
 sudo apt-get install libgtk-3-dev